 Your mattress can have a huge impact on your sleep and health.
 The right bed helps to improve the quality of your sleep, which provides a boost to everything from your attention span to your immune system.
-And finding the right mattress doesn’t have to be time-consuming or expensive: Buying a bed-in-a-box mattress allows you to conveniently shop online and browse high-quality mattresses without middleman markups, so your new bed is easy on your budget and delivered straight to your doorstep.
-What could be better than that?
+And searching for the right mattress doesn’t have to be time-consuming or expensive: You can find the best bed-in-a-box mattress for you and avoid middleman markups by shopping high-quality beds online.
+What could be easier than that?

 Because bed-in-a-box mattresses have become increasingly popular over the past few years, there are a number of mattress brands to choose from.
-To narrow down your search, below is a helpful guide showcasing the 11 best mattresses in a box based on mattress materials, sleep preferences and concerns, and more.
-You can also take comfort in the fact that these picks came highly recommended from the experts over at Mattress Advisor.
+To narrow down your search, below is a helpful guide showcasing the 12 best mattresses in a box based on materials, sleep preferences, and more.
+You can take comfort in the fact that these picks come highly recommended from the experts over at Mattress Advisor.

 These are the best bed-in-a-box mattresses you can buy online right now:

-With options available to suit virtually any sleeping position, firmness level, and sleep preference, you’ll surely find a bed in a box that’ll deliver your best night’s sleep yet.
+With options available to suit virtually any sleep position and firmness level, you're sure to find a bed in a box that'll deliver your best night's sleep yet.

-Unboxing and setting up your new bed is a cinch.
+Unlike beds that you buy from a mattress store, a bed-in-a-box mattress is compressed into an easy-to-carry box and delivered to your front door.
+Unpacking and setting up your new bed is a cinch.
 Simply open the box, unroll the mattress onto your bed frame or box spring, remove any plastic wrapping, and wait for the mattress to puff up to its full shape.
-For heavier queen and king-size mattresses, you may want to recruit a friend for help, unless you’re confident you can strong-arm it on your own.

 Buying a bed-in-a-box mattress helps save you time and money.
 Bed-in-a-box mattresses are often less expensive than traditional versions: By buying your new bed straight from the manufacturer, you save on middleman markups, sales commissions, and showroom fees.
 Plus, bed-in-a-box mattress brands often have special sales and deals throughout the year to cut costs even further.